-Calibrate the images in the usual way, and use an aperture photometry package to obtain a light curve of the target (output <HJD of mid-exposure, magnitude, mag error> in TXT or CSV format).
+Calibrate the images in the usual way, and use an aperture photometry package that comes with most imaging and image-processing software to obtain a light curve of the target (output in TXT or CSV format).
 Magnitudes can be differential (V-C - we don’t need absolute mags) and certainly not raw.
-Record the comp star you used.
-Avoid ensemble photometry.
-Input that output to a minimum-measuring package (Tonny Vanmunster’s PERANSO is widely used) to estimate the HJD of minimum and its error.
-Do not use the Kwee-van Woerden method.
-Polynomial fitting is advised - order 5 is good.
-Always record the method you used.
+Avoid ensemble photometry for all normal purposes.
+Input that output to a minimum-measuring package (Tonny Vanmunster’s PERANSO or Bob Nelson’s freeware Minima) to find the HJD of minimum and its error.

 Reporting your minima